 - Loss of skin elasticity in the mid and lower abdomen

 While there is some degree of natural tissue tightening that occurs in the postpartum period, it is frequently not substantial enough to counteract the physical changes caused by expanding forces during pregnancy.
 Diet and exercise do not typically work to correct the condition either since irreversibly stretched skin and muscle tissue do not respond to these efforts.

-The only effective solution for skin and muscle-related bulging of the abdomen after pregnancy (or any significant weight gain followed by a considerable loss) is Tummy Tuck surgery.
+The only effective solution for skin and muscle-related bulging of the abdomen after pregnancy (or any significant weight gain followed by a considerable loss) is tummy tuck surgery.
 During the abdominoplasty, stretched or separated muscles of the abdominal wall can be tightened/repaired and extra skin is eliminated.
 Additionally, when issues like an umbilical or ventral hernia are present, they can be surgically treated concurrently.
-Undesirable accumulations of fat can be removed at the same time via liposuction.
+Undesirable accumulations of fat may be able to be removed at the same time via liposuction.

 Abdominoplasty Before-and-After Photos*

 Dr. Turkeltaub’s tummy tuck patients enjoy amazing and dramatic benefits from this powerful procedure.
 View the abdominoplasty results achieved by patients at our surgical centers below.

 Tummy Tuck Patient Testimonials*

 For more information about an abdominoplasty, please read our tummy tuck FAQs (frequently asked questions) section.

 Dr. Steven Turkeltaub is committed to helping his patients look and feel their best.
 To schedule an appointment for tummy tuck surgery, please contact us online or by phone today.